userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 #### Mailtrap

-[Mailtrap](https://mailtrap.io/) is similar to Mailpit, but it run in the cloud, so nothing to install.
+[Mailtrap](https://mailtrap.io/) is similar to Mailpit, but it runs in the cloud, so there's nothing to install.
 However, Mailtrap is not open source.
-Mailtrap features a forever free plan that offers the basic functionality for personal use.
-The *Free Sandbox* provides one inbox and 100 emails per month.
-It's a great way to get a started, as it's super easy and fast to setup.
+Mailtrap features a forever free plan that offers basic functionality for personal use.
+The *Free Sandbox* provides one inbox and up to 100 emails per month.
+It's a great way to get started, as it's super easy and fast to setup.
 For a more permanent solution however, Mailpit should be preferred.

-To get started, simply create your account on [Mailtrap website](https://mailtrap.io/register/signup).
+To get started, simply create your account on [Mailtrap's website](https://mailtrap.io/register/signup).

-When using Mailtrap with UserFrosting, the following params will need to be provided during UserFrosting installation, which we'll see on the next page :
+When using Mailtrap with UserFrosting, the following parameters will need to be provided during UserFrosting installation, which we'll see on the next page :

 | Param         | Value                    |
 |---------------|--------------------------|